gamemanual0/gm0/source/docs/common-mechanisms/active-intake/types-of-intakes.rst

    A locked intake simply means that the wheels are locked into place and cannot pivot.

-The compliant wheel intake is most commonly used with large game elements, such as the Glyphs in the 2017-2018 game Relic Recovery, and the Stones in the 2019-2020 game Skystone.
+The compliant wheel intake is most commonly used with large game elements, such as the "glyphs" in the 2017-2018 game Relic Recovery, and the "stones" in the 2019-2020 game Skystone.
 Compliant wheel intakes excel at controlling elements with flat surfaces such as cubes or rectangular prisms.
 They suffer at picking up balls.

-In this game, robots had to pick up glyphs, which were 6 inch foam cubes, from the center pit and place them in the cryptobox.
-This game had many wheeled intakes primarily because the wheels had consistent and controllable contact with the glyphs.
+In Relic Recovery, robots had to pick up glyphs, which were 6 inch foam cubes, from the center pit and place them in the cryptobox.
+This game had many wheeled intakes, primarily because the wheels had consistent and controllable contact with the glyphs.
 Wheeled intakes were able to propel the glyphs in a consistent fashion from the point of contact to the deposit plate, which would flip up to deposit the glyphs.

 Wheeled intakes can be spring-loaded or locked into place.
 Teams could choose one or mix; in Relic Recovery, some teams spring-loaded the set of wheels that made contact first, and then had a fixed set in the back.
 This is up to the design team's choosing.